- JOIN US

 The Gender Centre is committed to developing and providing services and activities, which enhance the ability ofthe transgender, gender questioning and gender diverse community to make informed choices.
 Visit their website.

 The Inner City Legal Centre provides innovative, empowering and high quality legal services through advice, representation, education and advocacy.
 Visit their website.

 Intersex people are born with physical sex characteristics that don’t fit medical norms for female or male bodies.
-OII Australia / Intersex Australia is a national body by and for people with intersex variations.
+Intersex Human Rights Australia is a national body by and for people with intersex variations.
 They promote human rights and bodily autonomy for intersex people, and provide information, education and peer support.
-Visit their website.
+Visit their website to find out more.

 Lemons with a Twist is a monthly function run by The Sydney Gay & Lesbian Business Association and is the premier event in Sydney for lesbians who network.
 Find out more here.

 The Sydney house of The Order Of Perpetual Indulgence is an anarchistic, not for profit, collective of gay male nuns and female clergy, supporting people's natural right to live and love whomever they wish, in the way that is natural for them.
 Founded in 1981, the Sydney House is the second oldest house after the San Franciscan House.
 Visit their website here.

 A non-profit voluntary organisation whose members have a common goal of keeping families together.
 PFLAG is here to give help, support and information to families, friends of all gay people.
 Visit their website.

 Positive Life NSW works to promote a positive image of people living with and affected by HIV with the aim of eliminating prejudice, isolation, stigmatisation and discrimination.
 Visit their website.